Thursday, February 25, 2010

 You just mix all of the ingredients together, form them into balls and bake in an oven set at 350/180/gas mark 4.

-Ann suggests that you don't let them get too brown.
+Just don't let the oatmeal cookies get too brown.

 I have to say that these really are the yummiest oatmeal cookies I have ever had and they went beautifully with an ice-cold milk!